momsdish-corp/public-devspace/REF.md

 **Parameters:**
 - `$POD_NAME` - name of the pod to print logs for
-- `$CONTAINER` - Name of the container to print logs for.
+- `$CONTAINER` - name of the container to print logs for.
 If "all", it will print logs for all containers.
 - `$REF_COMMAND` - (optional) Name of the referring command.
 This will be printed in the logs.

 ## kubectl_describe